yk346/is_601_final/README.md

 - **`app/operations.py`:** Contains arithmetic functions (`add`, `subtract`, `multiply`, `divide`).
 - **`main.py`:** Defines the FastAPI application, including API endpoints and serving the HTML page.
 - **`templates/index.html`:** The HTML frontend that interacts with the API.
-- **`static/scripts.js`:** JavaScript file that handles user interactions and API calls.

 #### **2.2 Understanding HTML and JavaScript in the Application**

 - **HTML (`index.html`):** Structures the web page with input fields and buttons for calculator operations.
-- **JavaScript (`scripts.js`):** Handles events like button clicks, retrieves input values, sends requests to the API, and updates the page with results.
+- **JavaScript:** Handles events like button clicks, retrieves input values, sends requests to the API, and updates the page with results.

 **Key Points:**